 I believe we paid $20 or more per person for a guide last time we were in Manuel Antonio.
 If you want to save some money skip the guide and just pay attention what other people in the park are looking at.

-Everything gets cheaper in Costa Rica during the rainy season.
+Visiting Costa Rica on a budget is much easier during the rainy season.
 That means that traveling between the middle of May and the beginning of December is the best time to get cheaper hotel rates and discounted tours.
 You also won’t have to deal with crazy crowds.

 The only downside to traveling at this time is you will be forced to combat the rain.
 Depending on where you go, you won’t deal with completely washed out days (usually) but in the early afternoon the rain will begin and may continue for several hours or into the night.